gautam-kushwah/cs424/index.md

-## Header 2

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.

 # About the Data

-The data was obtained from Chicago Data portal, the link to the data could be found [!here](https://data.cityofchicago.org/Transportation/CTA-Ridership-L-Station-Entries-Daily-Totals/5neh-572f)
+The data was obtained from Chicago Data portal, the link to the data could be found [here](https://data.cityofchicago.org/Transportation/CTA-Ridership-L-Station-Entries-Daily-Totals/5neh-572f)

 This list shows daily totals of ridership, by station entry, for each 'L' station dating back to 2001.
 Dataset shows entries at all turnstiles, combined, for each station.